Why is the Stanley 5.5hp 2900PSI Petrol Pressure Washer so good?

 Taking a pause during the course of the use

 If you need to take a break from using the pressure cleaner for more than 2 minutes, you must switch it off.
 Please see page 15 for instructions on how to achieve this.
-If the pressure washer is kept running for more than 2 minutes with the trigger depressed and no water flowing out, it will cause damage.
+If the pressure washer is kept running for more than 2 minutes with the trigger depressed.
+Where no water is flowing out, it will cause damage.
 Damages resulting from the accident will not be covered by the warranty.
-The pressure washer pump may also “dump” hot water as a self-preservation measure if the pump’s temperature becomes too high during this period.
+The pressure washer pump may also “dump” hot water as a self-preservation measure.
+If the pump’s temperature becomes too high during this period.

 Cleaning of the Nozzle

-It is possible that clogging of the spray tip will cause an increase in water pressure, which could damage the pump unit.
-Spray tip deposits can be removed by carefully inserting the included spray tip cleaner or a thin, sharp instrument (such as a paper clip) into the tip and wiping away the buildup.
+It is possible that clogging of the spray tip will cause an increase in water pressure.
+Which could damage the pump unit.
+Spray tip deposits can be removed by carefully inserting the included spray tip cleaner.
+Or a thin, sharp instrument (such as a paper clip) into the tip and wipe away the buildup.